new exObject just published: Kimono Offcuts

 Two pieces of orange, gold and red fabric with abstract patterns

-Attracted by the vivid colours and patterns, I bought the material with no clear idea of what I would make with it.
+Attracted by the vivid colours and patterns, I bought this material with no clear idea of what I would make with it.
 I hung it on the side of the bookshelf in my study.

 His family ran a filature, a place where silk is extracted from silkworm cocoons.
-These cocoons were bought from farmers round about and the silk yarn sent to the port of Yokohama for overseas markets.
+These cocoons were bought from farmers round about and the silk yarn was sent to the port of Yokohama for overseas markets.

 After the Great Depression, international sales of Japanese silk yarns suddenly dropped.
 The local filatures went bankrupt and eventually disappeared along with the mulberry fields.
 A few Japanese silk mills were able to survive by installing advanced automatic reeling machines instead of employing female labourers.
-My father told me that the accounts of his family’s factory were mixed with the household accounts and used freely, so no depreciation was possible.

 The family fell into such financial difficulty that my father was on the verge of leaving education all together, until his grandfather somehow secured the tuition fees.
 Secondary grade education near home was focused on specialist agriculture and not his hoped-for preparation for university.
-Excellent grades caused my father to be selected as a special student, reducing the burden of tuition fees.
-However, the family’s continuing financial difficulties affected his transfer to university, and as events of the Second World War went against Japan, his studies were further interrupted by labour mobilisation.
-Students including my father were mobilised as trainee soldiers, but this was less than three months before the war would end.

-In the chaotic post-war period he took and passed the National Civil Service exam and was employed by the National Personnel Authority, where he ended up studying the job classification system.
-On retirement, he set up a business based on his university study.
-He is proud of this achievement but there remains a nagging regret that, as the heir of the proprietor, he was not able to re-establish the family’s silk business.
+He is proud of this achievement, but there remains a nagging regret that, as the heir of the proprietor, he was not able to re-establish the family’s silk business.
 Times had moved on, however, and the days of Japan’s silk industry were over.
-It seems to me, that my father had chosen a business career that suited him relatively well, which he had achieved through his own efforts.
+It seems to me that my father had chosen a business career that suited him relatively well, which he had achieved through his own efforts.

 Eighty years have passed since the end of the war.
 The Japanese lifestyle has rapidly westernised, or rather, Americanised.
 Much has changed compared to when my father was a child.

-Some of the young women buy new furisodes and obi sashes for the day, others inherit the garments from their mothers.
+Some of the young women buy new furisodes and obi sashes for the day, others inherit these garments from their mothers.
 Still others, like my daughter, buy them from second-hand kimono shops.
 The majority opt for rental.
 Rental kimonos and obi are reasonably priced, and the time and worry of cleaning after use is reduced, so these shops thrive today.
 While artificial silk kimonos and obi are reasonably priced, real silk kimonos are in high demand for the quality of their print, colours, design, texture and lustre.
 For a wrapped furisode not to come loose during wear, a stiff obi is tightly wound round the body and tied in a three-dimensional form.
 This is a specialist skill.
-Beauty salons offering kimono dressing services with hair setting are fully booked on the ceremonial days.
+Beauty salons offering kimono dressing services with hair setting are fully booked on ceremonial days.

-As I look at the two pieces of kimono offcuts in my study I wonder about sewing some Barbie evening dresses.
+As I look at the two pieces of kimono offcuts in my study, I wonder about sewing some Barbie evening dresses.
 But I hesitate, because I also feel it would be a shame to apply scissors to these beautiful weaves.
 And, I wonder if my sewing skills will be up to it.

 Dolls, fish and other animals and home decorations covered in material